wavespectra/wavespectra/docs/selecting.rst

 =========

 Wavespectra complements xarray's selecting_ and interpolating_ functionality with functions to select and interpolate from ``site`` (1D) coordinates.
-The functions are defined in :py:mod:`wavespectra.core.select` module and can be accessed via the :py:meth:`~wavespectra.specdataset.SpecDataset.sel` method from the :py:class:`~wavespectra.specarray.SpecArray` and :py:class:`~wavespectra.specdataset.SpecDataset` accessors.
+The functions are defined in the :py:mod:`wavespectra.core.select` module and can be accessed via the :py:meth:`~wavespectra.specdataset.SpecDataset.sel` method from the :py:class:`~wavespectra.specarray.SpecArray` and :py:class:`~wavespectra.specdataset.SpecDataset` accessors.

 .. note::

-    The select methods in wavespectra are designed to work with 1D spatial coordinates only which is typically the case for spectral data.
+    The select methods in wavespectra are designed to work with 1D spatial coordinates only, which is typically the case for spectral data.
 For 2D, gridded coordinates, use xarray's native indexing and interpolation methods.